vmware-tanzu/velero/v0.10.0/get-started.md

-## Getting started
+# Getting started

 The following example sets up the Ark server and client, then backs up and restores a sample application.

 For simplicity, the example uses Minio, an S3-compatible storage service that runs locally on your cluster.

 **NOTE** The example lets you explore basic Ark functionality.
-In the real world, however, you would back your cluster up to external storage.
+Configuring Minio for production is out of scope.

 See [Set up Ark on your platform][3] for how to configure Ark for a production environment.

-### Prerequisites
+## Prerequisites

 * Access to a Kubernetes cluster, version 1.7 or later.
 Version 1.7.5 or later is required to run `ark backup delete`.
 * A DNS server on the cluster